MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

           "relPath": "/data/shared/products/foo", "parts":"1,256,1,0,0",
           "sum": "d,25d231ec0ae3c569ba27ab7a74dd72ce", "source":"guest" }

-Posts are published on AMQP topic exchanges, meaning every message has a topic header.
+Posts are published on AMQP topic exchanges, meaning every notification message has a topic header.
 The body consists of a time *20150813T161959.854*, followed by the two parts of the retrieval URL.
 The headers follow with first the *parts*, a size in bytes *256*, the number of block of that size *1*, the remaining bytes *0*, the